janko/goliath-rack_proxy/README.md

 recommend.
-I needed a web server that supports **streaming uploads**, allowing the Rack application to start processing the request while the request body is still being received, and that way giving it the ability to save whatever data it received before possible request interruptions.
+I needed a web server that supports **streaming uploads**, allowing the Rack application to start processing the request while the request body is still being received, and that way giving it the ability to save whatever data it received before possible potential request interruption.
 I also needed support for **streaming downloads**, sending response body in chunks back to the client.

 The only web server I found that supported all of this was [Unicorn].
 However, Unicorn needs to spawn a whole process for serving each concurrent request, which isn't the most efficent use of server resources.
+It's also difficult to estimate how many workers you need, because once you disable request buffering in the application server, you become vulnerable to slow clients.

-Then I found [Goliath], which I found to provide the most flexibility in handling requests.
-It's built on top of [EventMachine], so it uses threads for serving requests, but it can also be run in hybrid mode.
-However, Goliath is more meant to be used standalone than in tandem with another Rack app.
+Then I found [Goliath], which I gave me the control I needed for handling requests.
+It's built on top of [EventMachine], which uses the reactor pattern to schedule work efficiently.
+The most important feature is that long-running requests won't impact request throughput, as there are no web workers that are waiting for incoming data.

-So I created a `Goliath::API` subclass that proxies incoming requests to the specified Rack app in a streaming fashion, making it act like a web server for the app.
+However, Goliath itself is designed to be used standalone, not in tandem with another Rack app.
+So I created `Goliath::RackProxy`, which is a `Goliath::API` subclass that proxies incoming/outgoing requests/responses to/from the specified Rack app in a streaming fashion, essentially making it act like a web server for the Rack app.

 ## Installation